AprilCat/AprilCat/README.md

 - 👋 Hi, I’m @AprilCat (William Zou).
 - 👀 I’m interested in video technology stack and Deep Learning
 - 🌱 I’m currently learning android NDK (Native Development Kit) and TensorRT
-- 💞️ I’m looking to collaborate on app about app.
+- 💞️ I’m looking to collaborate on app about pet.
 I'm investigate...
 - 📫 604241857@qq.com is often used. or voidsoul.zou@gmail.com or WeChat: voidsoul

 <!---